ygree/cloudstate_rust/README.md

 - [x] Implement end user entity code to see how it may look like.
 - [ ] Add shopping_cart proto files to the project and generate Rust files.
+    - [ ] Generate proto classes out to the crates to navigate to in the IDE.
+- [ ] There is a separate proto message for each type of command.
+How to handle it nicely?

 ### entity_server